mozilla/nunjucks/docs/api.md

 `callback` on you, and it's why it's optional in all the rendering functions.

-As of version 1.0, nunjucks provides a way to render templates asynchronously.
+As of version 1.0, govjucks provides a way to render templates asynchronously.
 This means that custom filters and extensions can do stuff like fetch things from the database, and template rendering is "paused" until the callback is called.